josemmo/uxml/README.md

 $xml->asXML();
 ```

+By default, exported strings include an XML declaration (except when casting `UXML` instances to a `string`).

 ### Find XML elements
 UXML allows you to use XPath 1.0 queries to get a particular element from a document:
 ```php